 Did you know these facts about Oroiña?

-1 This saint was rewarded with the virtue of having molded the great rocks, the mountainsañas and the mountain ranges, places where saints go to seek their presence in order to seal pacts, perform rituals and offer tributes.
+1 This saint was awarded the virtue of having shaped large rocks, mountains and ranges, places where his presence is sought in order to seal pacts, perform rituals and offer tributes.

 2 Oroiña stands within the Osha according to the research of many of the scholars such as the mother and father of Aggayu Solá the Orisha, which is represented by the Volcano, hence for these researchers the power of Aggayú to dominate the fiery lava is derived.

-3 This deity is not crowned in the Osha due to the magnitude of his strength, habita next to Aggayú Sola, so they must be treated at the same time.
+3 This deity is not crowned in Osha due to the magnitude of its strength; it lives alongside Aggayú Sola, so they must be attended to at the same time.

 Both deities share many of the addimus and other offerings, it is important to mention the fact that many times they make pacts and work for a common good.